bemozi/bemozi.github.io/README.md

 **Statim** is licensed under the [GNU Affero General Public License v3.0 (AGPL-3.0)](https://github.com/bemozi/bemozi.github.io/tree/main?tab=License-1-ov-file).

-The AGPL-3.0 copyleft clause requires that any Derivative work of **Statim** deployed as a network service must release its corresponding source code under the AGPL-3.0.
+The AGPL-3.0 copyleft clause requires that any derivative work of **Statim** deployed as a network service must release its corresponding source code under the AGPL-3.0.

 By using **Statim**, you agree to abide by all local laws.